UK Regulations

 Building Regulations and BS 7671 for Balcony Solar

-BS 7671, the IET Wiring Regulations (currently the 18th Edition, Amendment 2), is the standard that governs all fixed electrical installations in the UK.
+BS 7671, the IET Wiring Regulations (currently BS 7671:2018+A4:2026, the 18th Edition as amended by Amendment 4), is the standard that governs fixed electrical installations in the UK.
 It is not a statutory instrument — compliance is not directly enforceable by law — but it is incorporated by reference into Building Regulations Part P (Electrical Safety in Dwellings) and is treated as the definitive standard for safe electrical work.

 The Technical Concern: Reverse Current Flow